Day 10: Roure 27th June

 St Sauveur sur Tinee in valley

-We arrived at 12.30pm and the town is dead except for a small bar/restaurant with a lone hiker having lunch.
-We set up our picnic lunch on the seat outside the Tourist Office - which is also closed - and finish off our bread, butter and ham with 2 tomatoes.
-Lunch tomorrow will be spartan.
-A stroll through the village confirms to us that everything is closed, so we may as well start our 600 metre climb up to Roure, which we can see with craned necks high above us, with houses that look like they are glued to the vertical wall of the gorge.
+Arriving at 12.30pm, the town is dead except for a bar/restaurant with a lone hiker having lunch.
+We have a picnic lunch on the seat outside the Tourist Office and finish off our bread, butter, ham and two tomatoes.
+A stroll through the village confirms all is closed, so we start our 600 metre climb to Roure which we can see high above, with houses that look like they’re glued to the vertical gorge wall.

-It's hot, we're thirsty and it's a long climb up.
-Very steep and stony at first as we criss cross the main road.
-St Sauveur fades into the back ground as we climb higher but about half way up the track's zig zags become longer and less steep and after 2 hours of climbing we reach the first stone houses of Roure and zig zag our way up through the narrow streets of the village, still climbing, until we a sign to our home for the night - the Auberge Le Robur.
-It's a very old looking building and it doesn't open until 4.pm, and it's now 3.40.
-So Jenny minds our bags while the rest of us do a scout around town looking for a bar - there's none - only cold water from the town fountain.
+Very steep and stony as we criss cross the main road then the zig zags become longer and less steep and after 2 hours of slog, we reach the first stone houses of Roure and pick our way through the narrow streets, still climbing, until we see a sign to Auberge Le Robur.
+It's an old building and doesn't open until 4.pm, so Jenny minds our bags while the rest of us scout around town looking for a bar - there's none.

 P1060588